Hong Kong ex-publisher Jimmy Lai testifies he didn't ask Pence, Pompeo to take action against city

-HONG KONG — (AP) — Former Hong Kong publisher Jimmy Lai denied in his landmark national security trial on Wednesday he had asked then U.S. Vice President Mike Pence and then Secretary of State Mike Pompeo to take action against the city and China at meetings with them during the territory's anti-government protests in 2019.
+HONG KONG — (AP) — Former Hong Kong publisher Jimmy Lai denied in his landmark national security trial on Wednesday he had asked then U.S. Vice President Mike Pence and then Secretary of State Mike Pompeo to take action against the city and China during the territory's anti-government protests in 2019.

 Lai, founder of the now-shuttered Apple Daily pro-democracy newspaper, was arrested in 2020 in the crackdown that followed the protests.
 He is accused of colluding with foreign forces to endanger national security and conspiring with others to issue seditious publications.
 If convicted, he faces up to life in prison.